 We anticipate the 2022 market to be more stable than 2021 and follow the standard curve of the market with a busy and competitive spring and a more balanced summer and fall market.
 Low inventory will continue to be the main challenge in our area.
 However, bidding wars may not be as prevalent as in 2021, given rising interest rates and increasing home prices causing some affordability issues for buyers in the market.

 Fortune Magazine reviewed seven industry forecast models, which ranged widely in their predictions for home price appreciation this year.
-On the low end was the Mortgage Brokers Association who was the only model to predict price depreciation (of 2.5%) over last year due to rising interest rates.
+On the low end was the Mortgage Brokers Association which was the only model to predict price depreciation (of 2.5%) over last year due to rising interest rates.
 All other models predicted appreciation.
 CoreLogic forecasts a 1.9% rise, Redfin 3%, Freddie Mac 7%, Fannie Mae 7.9%, Zillow 13.6%, and Goldman Sachs a whopping 16%.
 Outside of that study, the National Association of Realtors anticipates a rise of 5.7% in 2022.

 Of course, no one has a crystal ball.
 But based on the industry projections, the inventory shortage in the DMV, combined with an increase in millennials both to the area and the real estate market, we anticipate further price appreciation despite a likely rise in interest rates.